Ferland Mendy

 Ferland Sinna Mendy (born 8 June 1995) is a French professional footballer who plays as a left-back for club Real Madrid and the France national team.

+Mendy began his senior career with Le Havre before joining Lyon in 2017.
+He signed for Real Madrid in 2019, where he became a regular left-back and won multiple domestic and European honours, including La Liga and the UEFA Champions League.

+Mendy made his senior debut for France in 2018 and later represented the country at major international competitions, including the UEFA Euro 2024.

 Early life

 Mendy was born in Meulan-en-Yvelines, and grew up in Ecquevilly, in the western suburbs of Paris.
 He is of Senegalese and Bissau-Guinean descent.
 He acquired French nationality on 16 January 2007.